cpetig/wasm-shm-test/README.md

 Please note that the guest is providing storage inside its linear memory but can never control the address used, e.g. due to page alignment or other MMU/MPU restrictions.

+## Inside this example

+The main component allocates a shared buffer, passes it to a reactor (impl) which attaches the buffer, increments the specified byte and returns.
+Then the main component attaches the buffer and verifies the requested increments.

+These components are compiled as wasm components and the provided runtime is based on wasmtime, and provides the shared memory primitives.

+Caveat: This implementation isn't checking the semantic behavior (exclusive attach) and abuses wasmtime internals.
+**Don't plan to use it in production!**